 7. These Witches Don’t Burn by Isabel Sterling

 She also meets Morgan.
-But trying to date in the middle of a supernatural crisis is not easy and will test Hannah’s limits.
+But dating in the middle of a supernatural crisis is not easy and will test Hannah’s limits.

 Representation: lesbian, bisexual characters, wlw romance